 As a baby and toddler, Teddie ate everything that was put in front of him.
 It was not until he was about 3 years old that his sensory issues started.
 Teddie is an extremely good eater, but he only eats the foods he likes;

 Sweet and sour chicken balls (minus the sauce)

 Fruit has never been an issue for Teddie whereas vegetables are another story but we still put a tiny portion on his plate with the hope he will eat it.

-Many years ago I read an article on fussy eaters, an American doctor raised the importance of offering a tiny amount of food to a child’s plate even when you know they will not eat it, as one day they may just try it and find they like it.
-We have been doing this for a while now and it has finally paid off, Teddie is much more open to trying new foods, school dinners have certainly help with this.
-Since Teddie has been in Junior school he has become aware of what other children are eating, probably because all the children are eating in their classroom together.
+Many years ago I read an article about picky eaters.
+An American doctor pointed out the importance of putting a tiny amount of food on the child’s plate, even if you know they will not eat it because they might try it one day and find they like it.
+We have been doing this for a while now and it’s finally paid off.
+Teddie is much more open to trying new foods and the school meals have certainly helped with that

 Teddie has a packed lunch majority of the week, although the school menu contains lots of foods he eats there are normally lots of sauces or gravy involved so he’s better just having lunch from home.
 Is his packed lunch the healthiest?
 Probably not, but I know he’ll eat everything in it, we wouldn’t want our boy going hungry.

 Try to take the pressure of mealtimes by giving your loved ones the foods they like and not the foods you force upon them as their anxieties around foods will only grow stronger.
 Instead, sit together as a family and enjoy one another even if that means you all eating something different while watching the T.V.

 We love our Bear and wouldn’t have him any other way.